RossBrunton/DuskWolf/README.md

 # DuskWolf #
-The DuskWolf engine is basically a JSON parser; it takes a list of JSON files with special commands and runs them.
-What it actually does depends on what "modules" are loaded, for example there is a module for a GUI system, which registers the "actions" that it will process to create a GUI using canvas.
-The general idea is that everything in the game is broken down into some simple JSON instructions.
-Note that it used to be in Flash before, and has been ported to JavaScript.
+The DuskWolf engine is basically a game engine thing; it has modules and stuff which can help you make your games!
+It also has a GUI system, so that too!

 It is mainly designed for making games, specifically RPGs and platformers, but I suppose you could hack it to work to any other use if you wanted to...

-You can see an example at [http://www.savagewolf.org/games/duskWolf].
+You can see an example of it running at [http://www.savagewolf.org/games/duskWolf].

 See the wiki at [https://github.com/SavageWolf/DuskWolf/wiki] for details on setup and stuff.